Classic French Lentil Salad with Fireweed Honey Dijon Vinaigrette

 Variations Worth Trying

 Change the honey.
-The fireweed honey in this vinaigrette is what inspired the recipe, but all of our Eastern Shore raw honey varietals bring something different.
+The fireweed honey in this vinaigrette is what inspired the recipe, but all of our Eastern Shore minimally filtered honey varietals bring something different.
 Try Blueberry Blossom Honey for subtle fruity undertones, or a bolder Wildflower for more complexity.
 The vinaigrette is forgiving — just keep the ratio the same and let the honey's character do the talking.

 Add roasted vegetables.
 Roasted beets, sweet potato cubes, or roasted carrots (try our Blood Orange & Lime Glazed Carrots recipe) folded into this salad turn it into a heartier main dish.